pydantic/logfire/docs/guides/advanced/alternative-clients.md

 to execute.

-There's a complete example in the [`/examples/go/hello-world`](https://github.com/pydantic/logfire/tree/main/examples/go/hello-world/){:target="_blank"} directory of the logfire SDK repo.
+There's a complete example in the [`/examples/go/hello-world`](https://github.com/pydantic/logfire/tree/main/examples/go/hello-world/){:target="_blank"} directory of the logfire SDK repository.